skip to main content

 The remote work twist: Fully on-site work isn't the answer to building your workplace culture.

-In the new world of remote work flexibility, there is substantial concern that working outside the office too frequently will erode workplace culture and collaboration.
+In the new world of remote work flexibility, there is substantial concern among business leaders and workplace experts that working outside the office too frequently will erode workplace culture and collaboration.

 Gallup research shows that fostering culture and collaboration indeed tends to be more challenging when people mostly work from different locations.
-However, we caution that having employees work on-site does not guarantee a stronger connection to workplace culture, as is evident in the similar connection to culture for exclusively remote and on-site employees.
-Among all employees, those with a hybrid work arrangement have the strongest connection to their organization's culture.
+However, we caution that having employees work on-site does not automatically guarantee a stronger connection to workplace culture.

 Six in 10 U.S. employees at all job levels anticipate that if remote work becomes a norm at their organization, it will not have a long-term impact on their culture.